Workshops

 Dresden General Game Playing Competitions

-General game playing competitions are held annually at TU-Dresden between the players of the student teams of the GGP course.
+General game playing competitions were held annually at TU-Dresden between the players of the student teams of the GGP course.

 Dresden General Game Playing Course

-This course is held annually at TU-Dresden.
-It is a hands-on introduction to General Game Playing and, by extension, Artificial Intelligence.
-Theoretical background is provided through lectures, but the main pedagogical value of the course derives from the students´ work in using this theory to create GGP systems to compete with each other.
+This course was held annually at TU-Dresden from 2005/06 to 2009/10.
+It was a hands-on introduction to General Game Playing and, by extension, Artificial Intelligence.
+Theoretical background was provided through lectures, but the main pedagogical value of the course derived from the students´ work in using this theory to create GGP systems to compete with each other.
+Slides and other course material is still online.